opentable/otj-metrics/readme.md

 Enabling
 --------
-As in [the demo server][1], the simplest route will probably to use the `RestHttpServer` from `otj-metrics`.
+As in [the demo server][1], the simplest route will probably to use the `RestHttpServer` from `otj-server`.
 This will automatically set up metric tracking for you.

+To bring in metrics support without using `otj-server`, import the `DefaultMetricsConfiguration`.

 Health Checking
 ---------------